“You have to be fast on your feet and adaptive or else a strategy is useless.”

 - “What are we up to?”

-But when considering these important issues we often overlook a decisive capability that determines whether we have a potent strategy or a pipedream: the conversational capacity of our organization.
+But when considering these important questions we often overlook a decisive capability that determines whether we have a potent plan or a pipedream: the conversational capacity of the organization.

 What do I mean by conversational capacity?
-Put simply, it’s the ability to engage in open, balanced, learning-focused dialogue about tough subjects and in challenging circumstances.
+Put simply, it’s the ability to engage in constructive, learning-focused dialogue about difficult subjects, in challenging circumstances, and across tough boundaries.
 Considered mere HR fluff by some people, it’s actually a pivotal competence.
-A team with high conversational capacity can engage its most perplexing, divisive, complex issues in a balanced, disciplined, learning-focused way.
+A team with high conversational capacity can engage its most divisive and complex issues in a balanced, learning-focused way.
 A team with low conversational capacity, by contrast, will often dive into a defensive and dysfunctional tailspin over a trivial disagreement.

-It is, therefore, a strategic competence.
+It is, in other words, a strategic competence.
 When our capacity is high we can align our conversational behavior with our strategic intentions, dramatically improving our ability to solve problems, orchestrate change, make decisions, seize opportunities, and resolve conflicts.
 But when this capacity is low our performance plummets under pressure because our behavior and our intentions quickly part ways.
-Remaining silent when we should speak up and arguing when we should cooperate, our organization behaves like a drunk driver who intends to stay on the road but careens into a ditch.
+With people remaining silent when they should speak up and arguing when they should cooperate, our organization behaves like a drunk driver who intends to stay on the road but instead careens into a ditch.

 It’s such a decisive competence that conversational capacity doesn’t just impact our strategy – it determines whether or not we even have a strategy.
 Roger Martin, the former Dean of the Rotman School of Management at the University of Toronto, and author of The Execution Trap, argues that a strategy you cannot implement isn’t a strategy at all – it’s just an aspiration.
 And when our conversational capacity is too low the choices we make, as Martin puts it, about “where will we play and how will we win” are imbued with all force and effectiveness of a typical New Year’s resolution.
 Get the conversational capacity wrong, in other words, and we don’t have a strategy – we have a mess.